mhdr1zky/php-CRUD-Generator-a3/README.md

 10. Move CRUD Menu in Integration App And Add Reset Settings

 ## Bugs
-1.modal for edit file not view if responsive mode
+1.modal for edit file not view if responsive datable new mode 2.sidebar need fixed show hide and mobile mode
 > written with <3 by Me Gandhi Wibowo > Revised By : mhdr1zky